ikmb/PIA-inference/README.md

 ## Export the Paths

-Before using the pipeline the path to the software and the datasets needed for running the pipeline shall be exported using the following environment variable:
+Before using the pipeline the path to the software and the datasets needed for running the pipeline shall be exported using the following environmental variables:

 1. **PATH2BIN** Which hold the path to all the modular units of the pipeline.

-2. **PATH2ASSETS** which points to all the assets and data needed for running the pipeline **ADD THE ASSETS AFTER SUBMISSION**
+2. **PATH2ASSETS** which points to all assets and datasets needed for running the pipeline **ADD THE ASSETS AFTER SUBMISSION**

 ### examples